Ben's Game: Gameplay

 The gameplay can be described as a three-dimensional version of Asteroids, but instead of a ship, the player character is the child patient on a hoverboard.
 The left and right arrow keys spin the direction of the ship, the up arrow accelerates and the down brakes.
 There are 4 weapons available: Sword, Crossbow, Blaster and Missile, each of them having different types of projectiles.
 The player also has built-in ammo.

-The game objective is to destroy all of the mutated cells.
+Ben's Game objective is to destroy all of the mutated cells.
 In addition, there are seven shields.
 Each shield protects against one of the common side effects of chemotherapy and is guarded by a "monster" that represents that side effect.
 The seven monsters and side effects are as follows: Iceman monster (colds), Robarf monster (vomiting and nausea), Big Chicken monster (chicken pox), Fire monster (fever), Vamp monster (bleeding), Qball monster (hair loss), and the Tornado monster (rash.)
 The player's ammunition consists of health (which comes from a hospital), ammo (which comes from a pharmacy), and attitude (which comes from home.)

-The game also features camera control and a two-player mode.
+Ben's Game also features camera control and a two-player mode.
 There are 12 characters and 6 boards available, however, it has a character/board creation feature, as the textures (and their "masks", which are white silhouettes that cut the black area, leaving only the character image to be seen) are normal JPEG files that can be copied and edited, to make new characters and/or boards.